RashaAlamoud/Wrangle-and-analyze-data-DAND/README.md

 ## Storing and Acting on Wrangled Data

--Save master dataset to a CSV file.
+-Save master dataset to a CSV file.This file called <a href"https://github.com/RashaAlamoud/Wrangle-and-analyze-data-DAND/blob/master/twitter_archive_master.csv">twitter_archive_master.csv</a>

 -The master dataset is analyzed using pandas in the Jupyter Notebook and at least three (3) separate insights are produced.

 -At least one (1) labeled visualization is produced in the Jupyter Notebook using Python’s plotting libraries.

+You can see the project file <a href="https://github.com/RashaAlamoud/Wrangle-and-analyze-data-DAND/blob/master/wrangle_act.ipynb">here</a>

 ## Report